F-gases in the PFAS restriction file

 5 April 2023: ECHA online info session on PFAS

-On April 5th, the European Chemicals Agency will hold an online info session on the proposed universal restriction on PFAS to explain the restriction process and help those interested in participating in the upcoming public consultation.
+On April 5th, the European Chemicals Agency held an online info session on the proposed universal restriction on PFAS to explain the restriction process and help those interested in participating in the upcoming public consultation.

-More information will be available on the ECHA website.
+More information is available on the ECHA website.

 What to know about PFAS